Fivell/policies/source/sections/12-breach_policy.md

   other types of information were involved), if known.
 - Any steps the Customer should take to protect themselves from potential harm resulting from the breach.
-- A brief description of what Datica is doing to investigate the breach, to mitigate harm to individuals, and to protect against further breaches.
+- A brief description of what Versionista is doing to investigate the breach, to mitigate harm to individuals, and to protect against further breaches.
 - Contact procedures for individuals to ask questions or learn additional information, which includes a toll-free telephone number, an e-mail address,